Engineering Red

 Engineering Red (Конструктор красного цвета) is a 1993 Russian surrealist part-documentary/part-narrative film by Andrey Yi and animator Armen Petrosyan.

-The script is based on Thomas Mann's novel The Magic Mountain (1924) and idea of creating artificial people in the Soviet Union (in the 1940-1950s).
+The script is based on Thomas Mann's novel The Magic Mountain (1924) and the idea of creating artificial people in the Soviet Union (in the 1940-1950s).

 Plot

-The film is divided into three chapters and has two storylines – documentary and fiction.
+The film is divided into three chapters and has two storylines—documentary and fiction.

 The fictional part of the film consists of psychedelic scenes: a red room, a girl in red silk, kaleidoscopic images.
-A female voice-over reads an excerpt from The Magic Mountain, in which the thoughts of a deceased soldier are heard (his consciousness is still in a dead body) sounding his reflections on Christ, the Apostles and the Bible.
-The soldier's body then falls prey to necrophilic children.
+A female voice-over reads an excerpt from The Magic Mountain, in which the thoughts of a deceased soldier are heard (his consciousness is still in a dead body), sounding his reflections on Christ, the Apostles, and the Bible.
+The soldier's body then falls prey to necrophiliac children.

-The documentary part tells about medicine, like pig heart transplant, cadaveric blood transfusion, story of conjoined twins etc.
+The documentary part talks about medicine, like pig heart transplant, cadaveric blood transfusion, a story of conjoined twins, etc.

 History of creation

-The idea for the film was crazy.
-But that was exactly what had to be done in those years.
+"The idea for the film was crazy, but that was exactly what had to be done in those years.
 And I achieved my goal: two or three people really vomited while watching.
-This effect was worth it: the film was shown at the Moscow festival along with the films of world-class masters.
+This effect was worth it: the film was shown at the Moscow festival along with the films of world-class masters."